openstack/openstack-manuals/doc/networking-guide/source/adv_config_ipv6.rst

 of scrutiny has not been apply to running the OpenStack control network in a dual stack configuration.
 Similarly, little scrutiny has gone into ensuring that the OpenStack API endpoints can be accessed via an IPv6 network.
-At this time, OpenVswitch (OVS) tunnel types - STT, VXLAN, GRE, only support IPv4 endpoints, not IPv6, so a full IPv6-only deployment is not possible with that technology.
+At this time, Open vSwitch (OVS) tunnel types - STT, VXLAN, GRE, only support IPv4 endpoints, not IPv6, so a full IPv6-only deployment is not possible with that technology.